wifinigel/docs/docs/database/gravity/example.md

 pihole restartdns reload-lists
 ```

-after your database modifications to have FTL flush it's internal domain-blocking cache (separate from the DNS cache).
+after your database modifications to have FTL flush its internal domain-blocking cache (separate from the DNS cache).

 ## Prerequisites